-The Church Development Library is a collection of free resources to help your church multiply disciples, leaders, missionaries and churches.
-Resources are available to develop people in your church to engage or lead in evangelism, short-term mission teams, compassion ministries, and church planting.
-You'll find courses, ebooks, and a number of other tools ready to help your church discover, develop, and deploy everyday missionaries and leaders.
+The Send Network Resource Library is a collection of resources to help your church multiply leaders and churches.
+From evangelism courses and mission team training to missional leader development and church planter training, you'll find plenty of resources to help your church discover, develop and deploy missional leaders and church planting teams.

-The Church Development Resource Library can help disciple every member of your church:
+The Send Network Resource Library can help disciple every member of your church: